abpio/abp-commercial-docs/en/studio/running-applications.md

 - We can start all applications by clicking the *Play* icon on the left side, similiar way we can stop all applications by clicking the *Stop*  icon on the left side.
 - To remove an application from the tree, open the context menu by right-clicking the application and selecting *Remove*.
 - To remove a folder from the tree, open the context menu by right-clicking the folder and selecting *Delete*.
+- When starting applications, they continue to restart until the application starts gracefully.
+To stop the restarting process when attempting to restart the application, click the icon on the left.
+Additionally, you can review the *Logs* to understand why the application isn't starting gracefully.

 ## Folder